palmaaaa/MachineLearning/README.md

 # Machine Learning 🤖
 This repository contains the optional homework to get additional points for the final exam.
 This exam was inserted in my study plan as an external one from Robotics and AI (Professor Luca Iocchi).
+As an optional task it was possible to make predictions on blind tests and send them as csv files (one for each dataset in the hw).
+Based on the predictions a position on the leadearboard was assigned.

-Each homework contains a pdf report and the python code used to solve the tasks.
-I started using colab after the first hw since it's so much better.
+Each homework contains the official requirements, my pdf report and the python code used to solve the tasks.
+I started using colab after the first homework since it's so much better.

 ## Homework 1
 Multiclass classification with any prefered model.